KVM GPU

 NVIDIA L40S KR-2

-• Company members can create up to 5 NVIDIA A100 Servers.
+• Corporate members can create up to 5 NVIDIA A100 servers.

-If you need more GPU Servers or if you are an individual member who needs to create a GPU Server, check the FAQs and submit an inquiry to Customer Support.
+If you need more GPU servers or if you are an individual member who needs to create a GPU server, see the FAQ section and submit an inquiry to Customer Support.

 Manage server

-You can manage a GPU Server and change its settings in the same way as for a regular server.
+You can manage and change GPU server settings in the same way as general servers.
 For more information, see Manage server.

 Note

-• GPU Servers cannot be converted into regular servers.
-To change to a regular server, you need to create a server image and use the image to create a new regular server.
+• GPU servers cannot be converted to general servers.
+To change to a general server, you need to create a server image and use the image to create a new general server.

 Install GPU driver

 Option 1.
-Use NCP GPU image with drivers pre-installed
+Use NCP GPU images with pre-installed drivers

-To create an NCP GPU Server with NVIDIA drivers and related software pre-installed, follow these steps:
+To create an NCP GPU server with NVIDIA drivers and related software pre-installed:

 Note

 Option 2.
-Install GPU driver and CUDA using NVIDIA guide
+Install GPU driver and CUDA using the NVIDIA guide

 Caution

-• On NVIDIA A100 GPU Servers, you must install NVIDIA Fabric Manager.
+• On NVIDIA A100 GPU server, you must install NVIDIA Fabric Manager.

-• If you plan to use Infiniband on an NVIDIA A100 GPU Server, you must install NVIDIA MLNX_OFED.
+• If you use InfiniBand on an NVIDIA A100 GPU server, you must install NVIDIA MLNX_OFED.

 Note